Interpretability-Guided Bi-objective Optimization: Aligning Accuracy and Explainability: Related Work

 \textbf{Multi-Objective Gradient-Based Optimization:} IGBO relies on gradient-based techniques for multi-objective optimization.
 The Multi-Gradient Descent Algorithm (MGDA) \cite{desideri2012multiple, fliege2019steepest} provides a general framework for finding descent directions common to multiple objectives, often requiring solving a quadratic program.
 For the prevalent two-objective case, IGBO's geometric update rule provides a closed-form solution equivalent to MGDA, eliminating the optimization subroutine.
 This connects IGBO to gradient-based multi-task learning \cite{sener2018multi}, where conflicting gradients are a central challenge, and to Pareto-frontier tracing methods \cite{lin2020pareto}.
 Recent work on multi-objective optimization includes adaptive weighting schemes \cite{navon2022multi} and gradient manipulation techniques \cite{liu2021conflict}, but these typically do not consider interpretability-specific constraints as structured objectives.

 \textbf{Gradient-based Attribution and Robust Path Methods:} Our TIG builds directly upon Integrated Gradients (IG) \cite{sundararajan2017axiomatic}, inheriting its axiomatic properties.
 Recent work has identified limitations in IG, particularly its sensitivity to the choice of baseline \cite{sturmfels2020visualizing} and the fact that straight-line integration paths often traverse OOD regions, leading to unreliable attributions \cite{hess2020middle}.
 Several approaches attempt to address these issues: Expected Gradients \cite{erion2019learning} averages over multiple baselines; Blurring Integrated Gradients \cite{xu2020explainable} applies smoothing; and adversarial training methods aim to produce more robust attributions \cite{giove2023robust}.
-Our Optimal Path Oracle introduces a novel direction by \emph{learning} a data-manifold-aware integration path, fundamentally changing how the attribution integral is computed.
-This approach is conceptually related to works exploring shortest paths on manifolds for explanations \cite{garreau2020explaining} but differs in its fully differentiable, learned formulation and integration into a bi-objective training loop.
+We leave the training of an Optimal Path Oracle to future work, which could learn a data-manifold-aware integration path, fundamentally changing how the attribution integral is computed.
+This approach is conceptually related to works exploring shortest paths on manifolds for explanations \cite{garreau2020explaining} but would differ in its fully differentiable, learned formulation and integration into a bi-objective training loop.

 \textbf{Geometry of Loss Landscapes and Gradient Alignment:} Understanding and leveraging the geometry of high-dimensional loss landscapes is crucial for optimization \cite{kiselev2024unraveling}.
 The geometric update rule in IGBO explicitly operates within the low-dimensional subspace spanned by two gradients.
 This connects to research on gradient conflict analysis in multi-task learning \cite{yu2020gradient}, where gradient directions are manipulated to improve convergence.
 The use of orthogonal gradient components when objectives conflict relates to techniques for escaping saddle points \cite{dauphin2014identifying} and methods that project gradients to find mutually beneficial directions \cite{schafer2021continuous}.
 IGBO's approach is tailored specifically for navigating the accuracy-interpretability trade-off with clear geometric intuition, providing a practical instance of these geometric principles.